lkobus/markdown-streamdeck/README.md

 ColumnPosition: 1
 ```

-> Remember this is a table parsed yaml, so all cell items should have the same ammount of CellItems.
+> Remember this is a table parsed yaml, so all cell items should have the same ammount of properties, remember each child of Cellitem is a property that reflects a icon, link or text.

 ### Contact?